Brexit and Travelling to Austria

 - Nothing will change until 31 December 2020

-- Future rules depend on negotiations in the next 11 months
+- Future rules depend on the ongoing negotiations

 - You will not need a visa to travel to Austria

-- 2020: European health insurance still valid; we recommend buying travel insurance if you want to travel after December 2020
+- 2020: European health insurance still valid; travel insurance highly recommended for travel after December 2020

-- 2020: no changes for driving in the EU; 2021: some countries may require an International Driving Permit
+- 2020: no changes for driving in the EU; 2021: bring an International Driving Permit